HelenevB/SEI-Project01-Tic-Tac-Toe/README.md

 <img src="images/checkwin.png" width="100%" >

-With all the pieces of the puzzle  laid out I need to fit them together to complete the game logic, this is where my inexperience showed as I was struggling to visualize how it would look, from my pseudocode I knew I needed to check for the win at the end of each turn, so knew I’d have to callback the checkWin() function within switchTurns() but wasn’t sure how, so at this stage, I decided to consult with our lecturer as I find talking through my process helps me navigate towards the answer I am looking for :
+With all the pieces of the puzzle  laid out I needed to fit them together to complete the game logic, this is where my inexperience showed as I was struggling to visualize how it would look, from my pseudocode I knew I needed to check for the win at the end of each turn, so knew I’d have to callback the checkWin() function within switchTurns() but wasn’t sure how, so at this stage, I decided to consult with our lecturer as I find talking through my process helps me navigate towards the answer I am looking for :

-After consultation, I established that I need to add two if statements at the end of my switchTurns ()  function.
+After consultation, I established that I needed to add two if statements at the end of my switchTurns ()  function.
 The first if statement checks for the win.
-The If statement takes checkWin () (with fetch boards as paramenter), as it conditional argument, stating if it does not return a value of 0, than a player has won (this would either be -1= O. or  1=X)
+The If statement takes checkWin () (with fetch boards as parameter), as it conditional argument, stating if it does not return a value of 0, than a player has won (this would either be -1= O. or  1=X)

 To determine which player won, I stated a global variable called “currentPlayer” on the start of each go the currentPlayer value would then either be set to X or O, on checking for the win if the condition were met I instructed the computer to display the message that would display that this “currentPlayer” had won.
 .
 If there was no win stated, I needed the second if statement to determine if there was a draw.
 A draw would only be possible if all boxes were full, so I used the playerCounter as the conditional argument stating if it was equal to 9 to end the game and announce a tie.